 I worked with a large oil and gas firm a few years ago that used real-time analytics to identify anomalies in wave patterns in the Gulf of Mexico.
 Being able to react in real-time to changes in current and weather allowed them to take the right action on their oil rigs, resulting in greater operating efficiency and more effective identification of potential drilling sites.

-Machine learning and advanced analytics combined with a modern BI platform can make that happen.
+Machine learning and advanced analytics combined with a modern business intelligence platform can make that happen.

 3. Use a Search-based BI Platform